 All of that is to say, it’s clear that Obi-Wan has had a few run-ins with the sand people during his time on Tatooine.
 It probably wouldn’t be interesting to try to fit them in as the major antagonists of an Obi-Wan solo film, but some sort of appearance is necessary.

 Finally, we come to the one canonical character that so many fans have been hoping to finally see on the big screen: Ahsoka Tano.
-A popular character from The Clone Wars and Star Wars Rebels, Tano is currently believed to have been killed by Darth Vader during the time just prior to the events of A New Hope.
-But she’s certainly alive for the majority of the time Kenobi spends on Tatooine, and what’s more is that there are gaps in what we know about her whereabouts.
+A popular character from The Clone Wars and Star Wars Rebels, currently there isn’t much known about her during the time just prior to the events of A New Hope.
+But she’s certainly alive through the end of the original trilogy, and what’s more is that there are gaps in what we know about her whereabouts.

 In Season 3 of Rebels, it’s hinted that Vader is hoping to use Ahsoka — Anakin’s Skywalker’s apprentice — to find out the location of Kenobi.
 It doesn’t work out that way for him, but it would be fun to find out that she does, in fact, know where Obi-Wan is.
 Maybe the two could pair up on some important mission?